 Guidelines for Creating Useful PCB Schematic Symbols

 The PCB schematic symbols that you use to represent the components are at the heart of your schematic design.
-The quality of the symbol and how it is arranged can be one of the most critical factors influencing your schematic’s readability.
+The quality of the PCB symbols and how it is arranged can be one of the most critical factors influencing your schematic’s readability.
 Poor quality PCB schematic symbols will lead to an unreadable schematic sheet that is difficult to understand.
 I created the largest open-source library for Altium Designer over five years ago, initially as a way to clean up and re-organize my personal mess of library components.
-Since then, I’ve tried my best to figure out what makes PCB schematic symbols more readable and how it should be arranged to make everyone’s schematic clear and easily understood.
+Since then, I’ve tried my best to figure out what makes PCB schematic symbols more readable and how they should be arranged to make everyone’s schematic clear and easily understood.

 If you’re not using Altium 365, you should think carefully about your folder structure and file usage for your SchLibs (and PcbLibs).
 It can be very convenient to dump all your PCB schematic symbols into a single file.
 However, this makes version control a bit of a nightmare.
 Most version control systems cannot diff a schematic library file, making it very hard to track changes to a file.
 This is especially true if you use a distributed version control system, such as Git, that may have multiple users committing changes simultaneously.

-For version control reasons, if not for your files’ tidiness, stick to just having one symbol per library file.
+For version control reasons, if not for your files’ tidiness, stick to just having one PCB symbol per library file.
 I initially fought this idea but soon realized that it really makes life a lot easier after I switched.
-It also makes it far simpler to find which library file has which symbol or footprint within it!
+It also makes it far simpler to find which library file has which PCB symbols or footprint within it!
 If you place the symbol name or footprint name in the file name, you can very easily find the right file to open.
 Instead of putting all my symbols in one big file, I group the individual files into folders as a way to make them manageable.

-If there is an industry-standard symbol for the part you’re creating, don’t reinvent the wheel.
+If there is an industry-standard PCB symbol for the part you’re creating, don’t reinvent the wheel.
 You can find a relatively comprehensive list of standard symbols listed on Wikipedia.
 Don’t overthink using standardized symbols; you don’t need to place them in a rectangle or do anything strange with colors.
 Just keep it simple using the standard Altium colors so your symbol blends in with any other symbols you might use.

 Use the default grid; as a metric user, it’s so tempting to switch your schematics to use a metric grid size rather than the 100 mil default grid, but it’s just asking for trouble.
-If you mess with the grid when creating symbols, you will never be able to use symbols from other sources as they will not correctly line up with your components.
+If you mess with the grid when creating symbols, you will never be able to use PCB symbols from other sources as they will not correctly line up with your components.
 Also, it’s very likely that you’ll be unable to make connections or find your schematic will get very messy at the very least, with lines not aligned to the grid.

 Make sure all basic components keep to a standardized size and span.
-I make all my basic components have a span of precisely 400 mil (4 grid squares).
+I make all my basic components have a span of precisely 400 mils (4 grid squares).
 This ensures I can line up resistors, capacitors, inductors, etc., as they will all have the same width and height.

 Now we have reached the point where we need to talk about the real issue - how to make an integrated circuit symbol usable and conducive to producing readable schematics.
 Simply lining pins up around a rectangle to match the package pinout is a terrible idea.
 Package pinouts are not intended to create legible schematics; they are the arrangement that was most convenient for getting signals off the silicon die.
 They are what make the most electrical sense for the silicon inside the package.
 This means you can have ground and voltage supply pins intermingled with I/O pins.
 On a microcontroller, the chances are your port numbers will not be in numerical order on the package or even consistently placed between different packages with the same pin count.